Cold-pressed and unrefined. Organic and non-GMO. The light-tasting and nutrient-rich oil is ideal for culinary uses.

 The price of coconut oil varies wildly and depends, in part, on the quantity you buy.
-As such, it's wise to look at cost per ounce rather than the cost per container.
+As such, it's wise to look at the cost per ounce rather than the cost per container.

 We've seen coconut oil that costs as much as $1 per ounce and as little as $0.15 per ounce.

-Refined coconut oil tends cost significantly less than virgin and extra virgin coconut oil.
+Refined coconut oil tends to cost significantly less than virgin and extra virgin coconut oil.
 The cheapest unrefined coconut oil price we found in our research was $0.35 per ounce when bought in bulk.

 If you don't want to buy a giant container, however, expect to pay somewhere between $0.50 and $0.60 per ounce.